 - Closing date for submissions is 9 am on April 3

 - Principals rank and submit requests by April 13

 - Innovation Grant Selection Committee will complete review by April 27

 - Awarded grants will be announced by May 18

 - Purchases cannot be made until after July 1

 - Funds must be expended by October 31, 2018.
 If not expended by that date, the funds will be returned to the GBEF for other purposes unless an extension is granted.

-- Benefit more than a few students.
+- Projects that benefit more than a few students.

 GBEF Searches for Outside Funders